sentient-agi/Sentient-Social-Agent/README.md

 # Features 🦾
-For now the only platform that is supported is X (Twitter).
+For now the only platforms that are supported are X (Twitter) and Discord.
 We're going to continuously work on this framework.
-Discord and Telegram support are the next features in the pipeline.
+Telegram support is the next feature in the pipeline.
 We also plan to add tools to support more sophisticated features, such as data sources and on-chain functionality.
 - [x] Supports any OpenAI API compatible LLM endpoint
 - [x] Supports X (Twitter)
 - [x] Supports Discord